Beriev Be-10: Design and development

 After the first flight of the Be-10 on 20 June 1956, manufacturers flight testing lasted a total of 76 flights up to 20 October 1958, whence the prototype was submitted for state acceptance trials along with the first production aircraft.
 Anticipating that any deficiencies could be rectified during production or by modification, production of 27 examples for service with Soviet Naval Aviation (AV-MF) was authorised from 1958 to 1961.

 The Be-10 is an all-metal high-wing monoplane with the engines located beneath the wing roots and with splayed-out tailpipes.
 To minimize the risk of water ingestion, the engine air intakes are located on the forward fuselage section with spray fences on either side of the bow protecting the engines from water ingestion.
 The streamlined hull was fitted with a shallow single-step, sea rudder under the rear fuselage, 50° swept wings with marked anhedral and balance floats attached by short pylons at the wing-tips.

 Conventional swept-back stressed skin construction tail surfaces were a 35° sweptback fin and 40° swept tail-planes just above the rear fuselage.
 Control surfaces were ailerons on each wing, a rudder on the fin and elevators on the tail-planes.
 The fuselage has a high length-to-beam ratio to improve rough water handling, a v-section planing bottom, two steps and was divided into nine water-tight compartments the forward and rear compartments being pressurised.
 Engine nacelles for the Lyul'ka AL-7F engines were attached to the fuselage sides under the wing centre-section.

-The original design showed some weaknesses in the seaworthiness and had to be modified; after modification the Be-10 was seaworthy up to a wave height of 1.2 meters (4 feet) and able to fly with wind speeds up to (57.6 km/h; 36 mph) from water or land.
+The original design showed some weaknesses in the seaworthiness and had to be modified; after modification the Be-10 was seaworthy up to a wave height of 1.2 meters (4 feet) and able to fly with wind speeds up to 31 knots (57.6 km/h; 36 mph) from water or land.